 Can sociopaths be happy?
-In what scenario can a sociopath be happy while a regular person can't?
-These questions will be answered today.
+In what scenario can a sociopath be happy while a regular person can’t?
+These questions will be answered in today’s article.

 What is a sociopath?